 Singles/Doubles Seeding.
 The tennis committee seeds individuals using the selection criteria.
 The selection criteria include a review of individual results obtained beginning Sept.
-7, 2024 (or the first day of classes, whichever is earliest) through Nov.
-10, 2024.
+7, 2025 (or the first day of classes, whichever is earliest) through Nov.
+9, 2025.

 The tennis committee will seed the top eight singles players in order and place the next eight alphabetically.
 For the doubles championship, the tennis committee will seed the top four teams in order, based on the selection criteria, and place the next four teams alphabetically by institution.
-The seeding for the singles and doubles championships will be announced at noon Eastern time, Monday, Nov.
-11, along with the announcement of the entire field.
+The seeding for the singles and doubles championships will be announced at 4 p.m.
+Eastern time, Monday, Nov.
+10, along with the announcement of the entire field.

 Team Seeding.
 The tennis committee will seed teams using the selection criteria.
 The selection criteria include a review of team results obtained beginning Jan.
-1 through April 27, 2025.
+1 through April 26, 2026.